chensheni/202306-IBM-Data-Engineering-Capstone/module-1 Data Platform Architecture and OLTP Database/README.md

 Create a database named sales.

 Task 2 - Design a table named sales_data.
 Design a table named sales_data based on the sample data given.
 Create the sales_data table in sales database.

-Take a screenshot of the sql statement you used and the output.

-Name the screenshot as createtable.jpg. (images can be saved with either .jpg or .png extension)

 Exercise 3 - Load the Data
 Task 3 - Import the data in the file oltpdata.csv Download the file oltpdata.csv from https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0321EN-SkillsNetwork/oltp/oltpdata.csv
 Import the data from oltpdata.csv into sales_data table using phpMyAdmin.

-Take a screenshot of the phpMyAdmin import status.

-Name the screenshot as importdata.jpg. (images can be saved with either .jpg or .png extension)

 Task 4 - List the tables in the database sales.
 Take a screenshot of the command you used and the output.